Lavanya595/security_system/README.md

 Tech Stack & Dependencies or Modules Required :

-Programming Language: Python
+Programming Language: Python,
 Libraries Used:
-opencv-python – for face and number plate recognition numpy – for matrix/image processing datetime – to timestamp all entries requests – for possible API integrations (future scope) openpyxl – for Excel-based data storage.
+opencv-python – for face and number plate recognition, numpy – for matrix/image processing, datetime – to timestamp all entries, requests – for possible API integrations (future scope), openpyxl – for Excel-based data storage.

 The required modules will be automatically installed and the project will run if the 'securitysystem.bat' file is opened.